There are 5 dumb SEO mistakes that you’re probably making right now…

-1. Use Google Suggest: Google Suggest is a gold mine of trending keywords that haven't earned a spot in the keyword tool.
-And it couldn't be easier to use: just type in a few keywords in your niche and see what Google suggests to you.
+1. Use Google Suggest: Google Suggest is a gold mine of trending keywords that haven’t earned a spot in the keyword tool.
+And it couldn’t be easier to use: just type in a few keywords in your niche and see what Google suggests to you.
 These are generally keywords that are hot at the moment.
-Write some content for these zero-competition keywords and watch your pages effortlessly rank.
+Write some content for these zero-competition keywords and watch your pages rank with relative ease.

-3. Google Trends: Almost every niche has a few keywords that people suddenly search for in droves.
-And one of the best ways to find out is to type in some of your target keywords into Google Trends.
+3. Google Trends: Every niche has a few keywords that people suddenly search for in droves.
+And you can easily find these by spending some time in Google Trends.
 If you see a massive spike in searches for a trending keyword, you can probably bet an article optimized for that keyword is going to bring in a lot of targeted traffic.

 Anything I Missed?

 Are there any mistakes you’ve made — and corrected — and it made a world of difference?

 Or better yet, are there any mistakes you keep making that you haven’t been able to solve yet?